West African mythology: Senegal

 The Yumboes live beneath the Paps hills and come out to dance in the moonlight.
 They feast on large tables, waited on by servants who are invisible except for their hands and feet.
 Yumboes eat corn, which they steal from the humans and fish.
 They invite both natives and foreigners to their feast.

+Togo

+The mythology of the Ewé, Fon, Aja, Gun, Kotafon, and Mina often features supernatural beings who influence everyday life.
+These mawu (small gods) are considered messengers who communicate with the great Mawu.
+Some of these supernatural spirits are the incarnation of ancestors.
+One of the supernatural spirits is mamiwater with papywater; these spirits control the sea in the right side (justice before Mawugan).

+Another supernatural spirit in south Togo is Sakpata, the spirit of the land.